AndrewBoryk/andrewboryk.github.io/README.md

 * [Tapt](http://www.tapt.io): I was Co-founder, CTO, and the Lead Developer of the [iOS Application](https://itunes.apple.com/us/app/tapt-exclusive-campus-feed/id982739793?mt=8)

-* [Land That Rocket!](https://itunes.apple.com/us/app/land-that-rocket!/id1042046100?mt=8): A fun game that was imagined, designed, and built within a 24-hour time frame.
+* [Land That Rocket!](https://itunes.apple.com/us/app/land-that-rocket!/id1042046100?mt=8): A fun and challenging game that was imagined, designed, and built within a 24-hour time frame.

 * [ABMediaView](https://andrewboryk.github.io/ABMediaView/): A library I built for drop-in image, video, and GIF display and lazy-loading functionality.
 As well as the functionality to minimize the view from fullscreen.